 The best brands know that innovation isn’t bound by the walls of their own companies.
 Sometimes, tapping an experienced, engaged or highly skilled crowd is the answer.

 Over the last 20 years, especially after the advent of crowdsourcing software, it has become easier than ever for brands to crowdsource innovation - whether it’s internally (from employees or stakeholders), or externally (brand fans, external experts or the general public).
-Many brands have taken advantage of crowdsourcing to come up with some of their most memorable innovations.
-Here are some great examples:

 Because the submissions have to garner support from within the community in order to be selected for review, ideas can have a massive following before they are even close to being available on the market.
-Some of the most popular kits include:
+Some of the most popular kits to date include:

 LEGO recognizes the value of each winning creator – their fame doesn’t stop within the community.
 LEGO gives them the full rockstar treatment and they even receive 1% of royalties.
 It’s a great way to incentivize the crowd to keep working on project ideas.